 More than 100 headstones toppled at Philadelphia Jewish cemetery

 White House briefing of AIPAC activists ends in communication breakdown

 After years of trying, Mark Zuckerberg and his wife are expecting first child

 Sitting here in Paris, where I am spending a month as a visiting professor at the Université Paris 8, Institut Français de Géopolitique, I’m struck by how, once again, American presidential candidates are denigrating their opponents simply by calling them “French” or...

 August 17, 2006 | 8:00 pmThe American political system is on the verge of a major change.
 The Republicans are in danger of losing to the Democrats in the November congressional elections.
-Foreign affairs will be central to the outcome.
-Are the Democrats ready for their big curtain call?

 The intensifying crisis of Iran's nuclear program is bringing into sharp relief the problems created for Israel by the radical foreign policy of the Bush administration.
 In a world filled with nations and movements hostile to Israel, the United States has long been Israel's big...

 The latest Field Poll shows U.S. Sen. Barbara Boxer coasting toward re-election to a third term.
 She leads her Republican challenger, former California Secretary of State Bill Jones 48 to 32 percent.

 The race will probably get closer, but it is hard to see how Jones can catch up as...